Two-phase formation of galaxies: the coevolution between galaxies and dark matter halos: Physical processes driving the two-phase growth of galaxies

 \subsection{Processes driving the transition to cold disk}

 As discussed above in connection to the quadrant diagram, the formation of a thin disk requires two conditions.
 First, the gravitational potential well should be stable so that dynamical heating by variation of the gravitational potential is not important.
-A high accretion rate of the halo, represented by a high value of $\gamma$, is a primary driver of dynamical heating on galactic scales.
-Thus, the formation of thin disks is expected only when $\gamma$ is low, as is demonstrated clearly by the strong correlation between $t_{\rm thin}$ and $t_\gamma$ in Fig.~\ref{fig:Correlation}.
+A high accretion rate of the halo, represented by a high value of $\gamma$, can perturb the gravitational potential and dynamically heat baryons on galactic scales.
+Thus, the formation of thin disks occurs predominantly when $\gamma$ is low, consistent with the correlation between $t_{\rm thin}$ and $t_\gamma$ shown in Fig.~\ref{fig:Correlation}.
 The second condition is that the cold gas fraction must be sufficiently low so that the total gravitational potential in the inner region of the halo is not dominated by the disk.
 This is demonstrated by the correlation between $f_{\rm thin}$ and $f_\lambda$ shown in Fig.~\ref{fig:quadrant}(g), and by the rapid decline of $f_{\text{gas+star}}$ within inner $1\Kpc$ at $t>t_\gamma^{({\rm end})}$, shown in Fig.~\ref{fig:Bulge_mass_tranistion}(b), when the star formation starts to be dominated by that in the thin disk (see Fig.~\ref{fig:Example}).